Ritalin UK: An Effective Smart Pill or a Risky Solution?

 Ritalin vs. Other ADHD Medications: What's the Difference?

-Ritalin®, also known by its generic name methylphenidate, is not the only medication used to treat attention deficit hyperactivity disorder that is used by people as an off-label smart drug.
+Ritalin®, also known as methylphenidate, is not the only ADHD medication that people use as an off-label smart drug.

 Here is a comparison of Ritalin with some other commonly used ADHD drugs:

 Strattera®: Strattera is a non-stimulant medication commonly used to treat ADHD.
-Strattera can be an effective treatment for ADHD, but it may take longer to work than stimulant medications, and it can cause side effects, including nausea, dizziness, and constipation.
+Strattera can be an effective treatment for ADHD, but it may take longer to work than stimulant medications.
+It can also cause side effects, including nausea, dizziness, and constipation.

 Check out our blog post to learn more about how Ritalin compares to Adderall as a study drug.